milar55/byoa-tracker/README.md

 ##Build the Tracker App

 ##Scope and Features
-- Be able to add a habit that I want to track
+- Be able to add a habit I want to track
 - Be able to track the habit for the day
 - Be able to view the habits I've tracked, the history of the habit
 - Be able to set goals for the habit